 Tagline – The story of a man who burnt up his soul for an idol cold as ice!

 Christopher (Charlton Heston) is a king kong prat!
 He’s gifted a beautiful, intelligent, free spirited, buxom, mail order bride with only one real desire, to procreate!
 And all this moody plonker can worry about is sloppy seconds!
 He’s not a happy bunny at all, huffing and puffing, this primadonna has mood swings coming out his arse!
-Temper tantrums, door smashing, perfume throwing and he even proudly announces his skill at reframing from bedding his indigenous workers!
+Temper tantrums, door smashing, perfume throwing and he even proudly announces his skill at refraining from bedding his indigenous workers!
 He’s a total twonk.

 Maybe it’s an insight into my own fractured mind but I do enjoy a good insane asylum film.
 Traveling into the depths of madness.
 They do have to be done well and feature deep thoughts on the subject.
 Films like David and Lisa and Shock Corridor have score high on my wolfy meter.
 Continue reading →